-- ► Before starting electrical work; - Ensure that the electricity supply is safely Isolated and secured to prevent inadvertent reconnection.
-Information on safe isolation can be found in the
+- Before starting electrical work; - Ensure that the electricity supply is safely Isolated and secured to prevent inadvertent reconnection.
+Information on safe isolation can be found in the disconnected.
+Refer to the manufacturer's information when installing non Worcester components and systems to the Worcester appliance.

-Health and Safety Executive guidance HSG85.
-Using test equipment approved to GS38 to confirm that the electricity supply is disconnected.
+Health and Safety Executive guidance HSG85.Using test equipment approved to GS38 to confirm that the electricity supply is